Marco-2025/rlife/README.md

 - Referenced the following source to understand the game of life and its rules:
 [Wikipedia Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

-## Challenges we ran into
+## Challenges
 - Creating a game with R given that it is not usually used for this purpose
 - The program worked well locally, but it was difficult to get it launched
 - Creating animations
 - Many bugs

-## Accomplishments that we're proud of
+## Accomplishments
-- Fixing many issues
+- While it still has some bugs, I was able to fix many of them
 - Generating animated gifs
 - Launching it successfully